Who Is the Program Designed For?

 What Are the Required Courses?

 The approved master’s program for Special Education is a maximum of 30 semester hours of prescribed graduate credit.
 The program consists of 10 courses that are three credit hours each.
 Students who have taken similar recent graduate courses elsewhere may be allowed to transfer in hours with approval.
+Course topics include characteristics of disability areas, intervention strategies, special education law.

 What Types of Field Experiences Are Required?